JoeyHendricks/python-benchmark-harness/README.md

 It enables its users to define helpful test cases which can help catch problematic performance bottlenecks in the early stages of the development life cycle.

-It does so by helping you answer two burning questions about your code.

-- Did that code change just impact the performance?
-- Is my code performing the way I expect it to?

-Getting answers to these questions is not always easy.
-That is why QuickPotato aims to equip you with all the tools necessary to get the job done.
-What QuickPotato has in its growing arsenal boils down to the following features:

-- Measure the end to end performance of your code
-- Automatically profile your code using CProfile
-- Collect system resource utilization during execution
-- Automatically discover performance regression after a code change
-- Verify if your code does not breach any performance boundaries

-QuickPotato hopes to remove as many obstacles between you and your code allowing you to quickly fix the problem at hand and continue your quest of creating awesome projects!

 ## How it works

 ### Installation